2000s

 2005

-New submissions for Spring 2026: Steph Pierce Sheline ’05 writes, “Cheka (Francesca) Gage ’05, Carreau Mueller Ryder ’05, Heather Hansman ’05, Nicole Wessen Cushman ’05, Katie Lucas Geant ’06, Maureen Sherry Lynes ’05, Courtney Morris Drauschke ’05, and I all got together in Boston in late February for a girls weekend.
+New submissions for Spring 2026: Steph Pierce Sheline writes, “Cheka (Francesca) Gage, Carreau Mueller Ryder, Heather Hansman, Nicole Wessen Cushman, Katie Lucas Geant ’06, Maureen Sherry Lynes, Courtney Morris Drauschke, and I all got together in Boston in late February for a girls weekend.
 We laughed way too much, had an epic dance party in our own private karaoke studio, and my face hurt from smiling at the end of it all.
-The only thing that would have made it better was if Melissa Plante Dubois ’05 had been able to join us.”
+The only thing that would have made it better was if Melissa Plante Dubois had been able to join us.” ✹ Peyton McElyea was installed as Fleet Captain of the Los Angeles Yacht Club at its 125th opening day ceremony.
+He will lead the club as Commodore in 2029 and looks forward to welcoming international sailors to the Port of Los Angeles for the LA28 Olympic Games.

 2006

-Submissions from Spring 2026: Jess Seymour Wood ’06 is living in Boulder, CO with Anders Wood ’07 and their three children.
+Submissions from Spring 2026: Jess Seymour Wood is living in Boulder, Colo., with Anders Wood ’07 and their three children.
 She recently went back to school to get a second Masters degree in Educational Leadership.
-They continue to enjoy the mountains and community in Colorado, and love seeing Colby friends when they get the chance. ✹ Caitlin Peale Sloan ’06 is still loving environmental and energy law at Conservation Law Foundation in Boston, an environmental nonprofit serving all of New England.
+They continue to enjoy the mountains and community in Colorado, and love seeing Colby friends when they get the chance. ✹ Caitlin Peale Sloan is still loving environmental and energy law at Conservation Law Foundation in Boston, an environmental nonprofit serving all of New England.
 In January, Caitlin moved into the role of Vice President for Climate and Energy at CLF.

 2007